D0n9X1n/hexo-blog-encrypt/ReadMe.md

 This would disable the logging like `INFO  hexo-blog-encrypt: encrypting "{Blog Name}" based on Tag: "EncryptedTag".`.

 ### Encrypt Theme
 Previously, we use `template` to let users modify their own themes.
 Turn out that it's not a simple way.
-So, we are adding this feature here.
+So, we are introducing this feature here.

-You can simply use `theme` in `_config.yml` or in header like
+You can simply use `theme` in `_config.yml` or in header like:

 #### In post's front matter